aks-master/SPE_MLOps/docs/index.rst

 ..
-SPEMLOps documentation master file, created by sphinx-quickstart.
+Capstone Project documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SPEMLOps documentation!
+Capstone Project documentation!
 ==============================================

 Contents: